httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 ## Destination Not Found

 * Name: destination_not_found
-* Description: The intermediary cannot determine the appropriate destination to use for this request; for example, it may not be configured.
+* Description: The intermediary cannot determine the appropriate next hop to use for this request; for example, it may not be configured.
 Note that this error is specific to gateways, which typically require specific configuration to identify the "backend" server; forward proxies use in-band information to identify the origin server.
 * Extra Parameters: None.
 * Recommended HTTP status code: 500